xrdocs/design/_blogs/2022-07-01-converged-sdn-transport-5_0-hld.md

 ## 4G Transport and Services Modernization

 While talk about deploying 5G services has reached a fever pitch, many providers are continuing to build and evolve their 4G networks.
 New services require more agile and scalable networks, satisfied by Cisco's Converged SDN Transport.
-The services modernization found in Converged SDN Transport 2.0 follows work done in EPN 4.0 located here:  https://www.cisco.com/c/dam/en/us/td/docs/solutions/Enterprise/Mobility/EPN/4_0/EPN_4_Transport_Infrastructure_DIG.pdf.
+The services modernization found in Converged SDN Transport 2.0 follows work done in EPN 4.0.
 Transport modernization requires simplification and new abilities.
 We evolve the EPN 4.0 design based on LDP and hierarchical BGP-LU to one using Segment Routing with an MPLS data plane and the SR-PCE to add inter-domain path computation, scale, and programmability.
 L3VPN based 4G services remain, but are modernized to utilize SR-TE On-Demand Next-Hop, reducing provisioning complexity, increasing scale, and adding advanced path computation constraints.
 4G services utilizing L3VPN remain the same, but those utilizing L2VPN such as VPWS and VPLS transition to EVPN services.
 EVPN is the modern replacement for legacy LDP signalled L2VPN services, reducing complexity and adding advanced multi-homing functionality.
 The following table highlights the legacy and new way of delivering services for 4G.

 | Element | EPN 4.0 | Converged SDN Transport |
 | ---------------- | ---------------------- |-----|